nanoutils/nanoutils/docs/docs/methods.md

 ## `addIndex`

-Adds an index to iterate a collection
+Adds a specified index to iterate a collection

 ```js
 import { add, addIndex, map } from 'nanoutils'